 We are happy to arrange school and group visits during regular museum hours or by special appointment.
 Contact Museum Director, Elise Nelson, by email to make arrangements email@example.com

-Subscribe to our E-newsletter
+Subscribe to our E-newsletter for updates of Museum events and exhibits.

 The Carnegie Museum of the Keweenaw connects people to the natural and cultural history of the Keweenaw Peninsula, and to science and technology.
 The Museum seeks to inspire people of all ages to think critically and creatively about the historical, social, natural, and artistic forces that characterize and continue to shape the region.
 It is the Museum’s intent to enhance the quality of life experienced by all members of its community.